Quillen model structures for relative homological algebra: The relative model structure

 equipped with an augmentation $P_{0} \ra M$ to an object $M$ is a cofibrant replacement if and only if it is a $\Proj$-resolution in the sense of Subsection~\ref{subse:hom-alg}.
 This implies that if $M$ and $N$ are objects of $\cA$ thought of as complexes concentrated in degree zero, then $\Ext_{\Proj}^{n}(M,N)$ can be identified with maps from $\Sigma^{n} M$ to $N$ in the homotopy category of the model category $\Ch{\cA}$.
 This will be described in more detail in Subsection~\ref{subse:properties}.

 The main goal of this section is then to prove the following theorem.

 \begin{theorem} Suppose $\Proj$ is a projective class on the abelian category $\A$.
 Then the category $\Ch{\cA}$, together with the $\Proj$-equivalences, the $\Proj$-fibrations, and the $\Proj$-cofibrations, forms a Quillen model category if and only if cofibrant replacements exist.
 When the model structure exists, it is proper.
-Cofibrant replacements exist in each of the following cases: \begin{itemize} \item [A:] $\Proj$ is the pullback of the trivial projective class along a right adjoint that preserves countable sums. \item [B:] There are enough $\kappa$-small $\Proj$-projectives for some cardinal $\kappa$, and $\Proj$-resolutions can be chosen functorially. \end{itemize} \end{theorem} The words ``enough'' and ``$\kappa$-small'' will be explained in Section~\ref{se:model-small-projs}.
+Cofibrant replacements exist in each of the following cases: \begin{itemize} \item [A:] $\Proj$ is the pullback of the trivial projective class along a right adjoint that preserves countable sums. \item [B:] There are enough $\kappa$-small $\Proj$-projectives for some cardinal $\kappa$, and $\Proj$-resolutions can be chosen functorially. \end{itemize} \end{theorem} The words ``enough'' and ``$\kappa$-small'' will be explained in Section~\ref{se:model-small-projs}. \comment{Mention that categorical projective class on opposite of a Grothendieck category is an example too?
+(If so, ref.
+Tibor.)
+Are there any other known examples that don't fit into one of these cases?}

 We call this structure the \mdfn{relative model structure}.
 We point out that we are using the modern definition of model category~\cite{dwhika, hovey-model}, so our factorizations will be functorial.
 Correspondingly, we require our cofibrant replacements to be functorial as well.
 This theorem requires our blanket assumption that abelian categories are bicomplete.